DarraghReid/krafts/README.md

     The Product model is the most integral model in this project.
 It defines how each product featured on the site is stored in the database.

-    * The Product model is related to the Category model by a Foreign key.
-This ensures that each product is places in a related category.
+    * The Product model is related to the Category model via a Foreign key.
+This ensures that each product is placed in a related category.

     * The 'sku' field is a CharField which is automatically generated each time a product is added to the database.